-Northside Christian College is implementing the Australian Curriculum in the Middle School.
-The Australian Curriculum sets out the core knowledge, understanding, skills and general capabilities important for all Australian students.
+Northside Christian College implements the Australian Curriculum, which sets out the core knowledge, understanding, skills, and general capabilities for all Australian students.

-In Years 7 - 9, a broad curriculum base of academic disciplines is designed to build deep knowledge and delay narrowing of options for as long as possible.
-A rich variety of core subjects caters for a range of student needs and talents.
+In Years 7 - 9, a broad curriculum base of academic disciplines is designed to build knowledge and delay narrowing of options for as long as possible.
+A variety of core subjects caters to a range of student needs and talents.

-The curriculum in Years 7 - 9 contains a foundational range of subjects that each student undertakes as they prepare for success in education, work and living a Christian life.
-Creativity is encouraged through specialist subjects such as Digital Technologies, LOTE (Mandarin), Food Technology, Performing Arts, Textiles and Visual Arts.
+The Years 7 - 9 curriculum contains a foundational range of subjects that each student undertakes as they prepare for success in education, work, and living a Christian life.
+Creativity is encouraged through specialist subjects such as Digital Technologies, Media, LOTE (Mandarin), Food Technology, Performing Arts, (Music, Dance), Graphic Design, Textiles, and Visual Arts.